Feng Zikai: Early life and education

 In 1914, Feng traveled to Hangzhou to enroll in the Zhejiang First Normal School (now Hangzhou High School), where his career in art took off.
 The school aspired to manifest the new educational values of the Republic of China and had the highest funding of any provincial school at the time.
 Many great artistic and literary figures of 20th-century China were educated there, such as Pan Tianshou, Lu Xun, Ye Shengtao and Xia Mianzun.
 Like many other parents, Feng's mother, recognizing his budding literary talent, encouraged him to attend a school that offered a degree in the humanities in hopes that he would become a man of letters.
 This education prepared him to become a teacher and give him a solid training in the Chinese classics.
 In line with traditional social expectations and standards, a career pursuing education and literature was preferable to most anything else, but especially one of trade.
 Furthermore, Feng's mother wished to see him follow in his father's footsteps, still hoping that the civil service examinations would be reinstated.
 He entered the school with aspirations to become a teacher, but the school, led by principal Jing Hengyi, emphasized moral and artistic education.
 It particularly espoused Neo-Confucian ethics and social duties, striving to instill in students a sense of civic duty.
 Jing and his family had been advocates of educational and political reform, and his leadership soon attracted a cohort of talented and devoted students and faculty, including many literary and artistic figures who became quite renowned.
 The school's core philosophy was moral education, encouraging and training students to be the new vanguard of social reformers.

 A photo of Hong Yi and two of this students, Feng Zikai and Liu Zheping.

 In his third year, Li Shutong, who later took up the robes and be known as Hong Yi, taught Feng's music and art classes.
 Li studied Western painting at the Tokyo School of Fine Art and was infamous for trying to introduce nude painting into the Chinese arts curriculum.
 More importantly to Feng's development, Li emphasized sketching, not tracing, when teaching students to draw, and encouraged them to draw inspiration from the French En Plein Air.
-From Li, Feng learned the importance of combining moral character (人品) with artistic accomplishment (画品).
+From Li, Feng learned the importance of combining moral character (人品) with artistic accomplishment (畫品).
 This later became a theoretical and methodological foundation for Feng's style of painting.
 In contrast to Feng's parents, Li encouraged him to pursue his artistic instinct and later was a profound religious influence on him.